bokkypoobah/HoprTokenAudit/README.md

 ## Notes

 * `uint128` used in HoprDistributor.
 Range is for a 18 decimal place number up to `340282366920938463463` (`new BigNumber(2).pow(128).sub(1).shift(-18).toFixed(18)`
-* `defaultOperator` can transfer any account's tokens - need to confirm that this is left as an empty array after deployment
+* `defaultOperators` can transfer any account's tokens - need to confirm that this is left as an empty array after deployment